Tag

 Another thing that’s more value-oriented is the 15.6-inch screen, which only has a 1920 x 1080 resolution and only hits 45% NTSC, which isn’t that impressive.
 Also, it can only hit 250nits of brightness, which is equally unimpressive and means that it won’t deal with bright direct or even bright indirect lighting.
 On the other hand, it can run at a 120Hz refresh rate, so it’s still going to give you a smooth overall experience when viewing it, as will the 16GB of DDR5 RAM.
 Again, it is not the ideal of what we’d like to see, but it is more than enough to cover the recommended specs of most apps.

 As for processing power, you get the mid-to-high-end AMD Ryzen 7 7735HS, which should handle most 3D modeling tasks without issue; plus, it’s generally a bit more power efficient and an excellent CPU for productivity.
-When it comes to battery life, you should expect around seven to ten hours, depending on what you’re using it for, with more general activity like watching a video taking up less battery.
+When it comes to battery life, you should expect around seven to ten hours, depending on what you’re using it for, with more general activity like watching a taking up less battery.

 How We Chose These Laptops for 3D modeling